widifadi/SEERI-Building_Segmentation/README.md

 Note that as some error occured when using regularize.py from the provided repo on google colab, the code was slightly adjusted and the modified code can be downloaded [here](https://drive.google.com/drive/folders/1LVSCoZ6nrpqBzJOb941p85l_ySJrPY4K?usp=sharing) or from this repository.

+The figure below shows the result of the building shape after regularization process.
 ![Regularized Result](https://github.com/widifadi/SEERI-Building_Segmentation/assets/82517622/a0effe42-dfe7-4aa6-80e7-2556b2c9670a)